-Along with the total k-th order energy $\mathcal{E}{(k)}$ , its separate components $\mathcal{E}{(k)}^{(\alpha)}$ and $\mathcal{E}{(k)}^{(\beta)}$ also acquired a new interpretation in the HAO (AO) basis [71,72] (Note that the relations of Eqs.(29)-(32) are invariant towards unitary transformations of basis set).
-Thus, the first component $\mathcal{E}{(k)}^{(\alpha)}$ contains the k-th order corrections to the neighboring bond orders, whereas the second one ( $\mathcal{E}{(k)}^{(\beta)}$ ) consists of contributions of non-neighboring bond orders.
-As a result of Eq.(30), the relevant effects upon the total k-th order energy are interrelated.
-In particular, consideration of the second order term (k = 2) allowed us to conclude that lowering in the neighboring bond orders in itself gives rise to destabilization of the system in accordance with the expectation $(\mathcal{E}{(2)}^{(\alpha)} > 0)$ .
-On this basis, the final stabilization of hydrocarbon vs. the respective set of isolated bonds was traced back to the fact that the total stabilizing effect of the newly-formed non-neighboring bond orders exceeds twice the total destabilizing increment due to reduction of the neighboring bond orders.
+Along with the total kth-order energy $\mathcal{E}{(k)}$, its separate components $\mathcal{E}{(k)}^{(\alpha)}$ and $\mathcal{E}{(k)}^{(\beta)}$ also acquired a new interpretation in the HAO (AO) basis [71, 72].
+(Note that the relations of Eqs.
+(29)-(32) are invariant towards the unitary transformations of the basis set.)
+Thus, the first component $\mathcal{E}{(k)}^{(\alpha)}$ contains the kth-order corrections to the neighbouring bond orders, whereas the second one $(\mathcal{E}{(k)}^{(\beta)})$ consists of contributions of non-neighbouring bond orders.
+As a result of Eq.
+(30), the relevant effects upon the total kth-order energy are interrelated.
+In particular, consideration of the second-order term (k = 2)allowed us to conclude that lowering in the neighbouring bond orders by itself gives rise to destabilization of the system in accordance to the expectation $(\mathcal{E}{(2)}^{(\alpha)} > 0)$.
+On this basis, the final stabilization of hydrocarbon versus the respective set of isolated bonds was traced back to the fact that the total stabilizing effect of the newlyformed non-neighbouring bond orders exceeds twice the total destabilizing increment due to reduction of the neighbouring bond orders.

 Let us turn now to comparison of saturated and conjugated hydrocarbons [67].
-A considerably slower convergence of the power series for both the LMO representation matrix and the DM is peculiar to conjugated molecules vs. the saturated ones, and this makes the most important difference between the two classes.
+A considerably slower convergence of the power series for both the LMO representation matrix and the DM is peculiar to conjugated molecules versus the saturated ones, and this makes the most important difference between the two classes.
 Furthermore, substantial individual differences are observed in the relative rates of convergence for separate conjugated hydrocarbons as opposed to the saturated ones.
 In particular, the convergence rate of linear polyenes decreases gradually when the chain length increases.
 On the other hand, turning from linear to a cyclic constitution of the chain leads to drastic reduction of the convergence rate.
-These results, in turn, have been related to different relative values of interbond interactions vs. the intrabond energy gaps for conjugated and saturated hydrocarbons )these were evaluated to be 0.25 and 0.1, respectively).
+These results, in turn, have been related to different relative values of interbond interactions versus the intrabond energy gaps for conjugated and saturated hydrocarbons (these were evaluated to be 0.25 and 0.1, respectively).
 It has been concluded on this basis that applicability of the PNCMO theory to conjugated hydrocarbons in general is not self-evident.

-Before finishing this Subsection, investigation of validity of the basis-set- orthogonality assumption for alkanes [52] should be mentioned.
+Before finishing this subsection, investigation of validity of the basis set orthogonality assumption for alkanes [52] should be mentioned.
 Let us start with a notation that the above-mentioned assumption seems to be less justified in the HAO basis because of large intrabond overlap integrals.
-Treatement of this problem is known to be based on transforming the initial Hamiltonian matrix into the symmetricallyorthogonalized basis using the Löwdin's transformation matrix $S^{-1/2}$ [86,87], where S stands for the initial overlap matrix.
-To obtain a convergent power series for the matrix $S^{-1/2}$ in terms of four submatrices of the matrix S, the NCRSPT has been successfully applied in Ref.[59].
-This result not only allowed us to justify the basis-set- orthogonality assumption for alkanes in the HAO basis, but also demonstrated an example of applicability of the NCRSPT in dealing with power functions for matrices.
+Treatement of this problem is known to be based on transforming the initial Hamiltonian matrix into the symmetrically orthogonalized basis using the Löwdin's transformation matrix $S^{-1/2}$ [86, 87], where S stands for the initial overlap matrix.
+To obtain a convergent power series for the matrix $S^{-1/2}$ in terms of four submatrices of the matrix S, the NCRSPT has been successfully applied in [59].
+This result not only allowed us to justify the basis set orthogonality assumption for alkanes in the HAO basis, but also demonstrated an example of applicability of NCRSPT in dealing with power functions for matrices.